Is the PedalPalFX PAL 800 Gold Overdrive the Best Marshall in a Box?

 Absolutely.
-The Tone King put together a video of the PAL 800 vs the actual JCM 800 and there’s next to no difference.
-What I really love about this pedal is that it transforms my Blues Deluxe into a dirty amp of the gods.
+The Tone King put together a video of the PAL 800 vs. the actual JCM 800, and there’s no difference.
+I love that this pedal transforms my Blues Deluxe into a dirty amp of the gods.

 Who is this Pedal for?

-This pedal is designed for anyone who wants a thick and focused overdrive sounds reminiscent of the classic Marshall JCM800.
-This will work best for rock, blues-rock to heavy rock tones.
+This pedal is designed for anyone who wants thick; focused overdrive sounds reminiscent of the classic Marshall JCM800.
+This will work best for rock, blues-rock, to heavy rock tones.

 The EQ Controls

-The PAL800 has an extremely nice 3 band EQ that will allow the pedal to shine through any amplifier.
-In my video review, I used the PAL800 into a Fender Blues Deluxe with an Eminence Swamp Thang speaker.
-As a starting tone, the Fender is a little bit scooped in the mid frequencies.
-As soon as you dial in the mids on the pedal the amp sounds fat and full sounding.
-Most Marshall pedals feel like “pedals”.
-The PAL 800 is the closest thing you’re going to get without having the amp in the room.
+The PAL800 has an extremely nice three band EQ that will allow the pedal to shine through any amplifier.
+In my video review, I used the PAL800 in a Fender Blues Deluxe with an Eminence Swamp Thang speaker.
+The Fender is slightly scooped in the mid frequencies as a starting tone.
+As soon as you dial in the mids on the pedal, the amp sounds fat and full sounding.
+Most Marshall pedals feel like “pedals.”
+The PAL 800 is the closest thing you’ll get without having the amp in the room.

 The 3-way toggle switch is located on the right side of the pedal.
 This is a voicing control.
-What it will do is shape the EQ in various ways, for example, brighter/thicker/flat.
-Flat mode and the down position worked the best for my tastes but it comes down to what you use and like so give them all a shot.
+It will shape the EQ in various ways, for example, brighter/thicker/flat.
+Flat mode and the down position worked the best for my tastes, but it comes down to what you use and like, so give them all a shot.

 The internal build quality is something special.
-In a day and age where a lot of pedal companies are saving time and cutting costs, it is great to see a handmade pedal of this quality.
-This pedal is hand-wired in the true sense of the word unlike a lot of other companies that just “hand-wire” the power socket.
-If you’re into a boutique and well-made pedal then the PAL800 is right up your alley.
+In a day and age where many pedal companies are saving time and cutting costs, it is great to see a handmade pedal of this quality.
+This pedal is hand-wired in the true sense of the word, unlike many other companies that “hand-wire” the power socket.
+If you’re into a boutique and well-made pedal, the PedalPalFX PAL 800 is right up your alley.

-In the video review posted below, I was using my Fender Blues Deluxe reissue amplifier.
+In the video review below, I used my Fender Blues Deluxe reissue amplifier.
 This amplifier is loaded with a 12″ Eminence Swamp Thang speaker and was mic’d up using two Rode Microphones.
-The microphones used was the Rode M3 and Rode NT2A.
+The microphones used were the Rode M3 and Rode NT2A.

 Downsides to the Pedal

-While I like the fact the PAL800 has a toggle switch for different voicings, I don’t love it’s the position of it.
-For example, if you have a pedal close to the right side of the PAL800 on a pedalboard then it will be tough to access the switch.
+While I like that the PAL800 has a toggle switch for different voicings, I don’t love its position.
+For example, if you have a pedal close to the right side of the PAL800 on a pedalboard, it will be tough to access the switch.

 While this small limitation is nitpicking, I would like to have seen it added to the top.
 The current location of it would make some pedalboard setups a little difficult.
 This is my only small complaint.
-This in no way, shape or form affects the tone of the unit.
+This in no way, shape, or form affects the unit’s tone.

 This is the best Marshall in a box I have had the pleasure of testing.
-This ticks all the 3 main boxes for me when I am in the market for a new pedal.
+This ticks all three main boxes when I am in the market for a new pedal.